ferdiansyah0611/blaze-script-docs/docs/doc/attribute.md

 ## if & else

-Logical optional.
 Not recommendation if children is component because will call a component.

 ```tsx
 <section>